 Introduction to the fundamental questions, concepts, theories, and general principles of sociological thought.
 Inquiries into culture, socialization, norms, power relations, social institutions, and group interaction.
 Illustrates how human action transforms society, and how social and cultural forces constrain human action.
 Fulfills one of the Foundations - Social and Behavioral Sciences.
 Offered every semester.

-Winter 2025 - Online Spring/Summer 2025 - Online
+Winter 2026 - Online Spring/Summer 2026 - Online

 Examines a range of social conditions, arrangements, and behaviors typically defined as problems in modern society.
 Applies sociological analysis to understand how problems arise from the organization of society, and the processes by which conditions become identified as social problems, and how ideology and power shape responses to social problems.
 Fulfills one of the Foundations - Social and Behavioral Sciences.
-Fulfills Cultures - U.S. Diversity.
+Fulfills General Education Cultures - U.S. Diversity.
 Offered every semester.

-Spring/Summer 2025 - Online
+Spring/Summer 2026 - Online

 In this course, we draw on sociological and interdisciplinary frameworks to examine comparative health care systems, social origins of disease and health inequalities, biomedicine as a cultural system, social construction of disease, medicalization and social control, and alternative healing practices, perspectives, and politics.
 Fulfills one of the Foundation - Social and Behavioral Sciences.
-Fulfills Cultures - U.S. Diversity.
+Fulfills General Education Cultures - U.S. Diversity.

 Interdisciplinary approach to the ways in which mediated mass culture produces meaning in contemporary American society as examined through a variety of critical lenses such as political economy and sociocultural analyses of the organization of the mass media, media content, and audience reception studies of film, television, and/or music cultures.
 Part of the Information, Innovation, and Technology Issue.
 Cross-listed with INT 366.
 Offered every year.
 Prerequisite: Junior standing.